asastats/docs/requested-features.md

 - [ ] Every asset row should show how much it covers or represents from whole portfolio; like the pie chart does.
 - [ ] Filtering and searching ASA in case of very many assets; incorporate a sort/filter/search function, or paging.
 - [ ] Functionality that matches NFT - token pairs (like Algo Curator)
+- [ ] A warning icon next to ALGO/ASA value in Tinyman swap subsection if the price impact is high

 ### LOW PRIORITY FEATURES